pzaino/thecrowler/doc/config_yaml.md

   host: 0.0.0.0     # Required, this is the IP of the API
   timeout: 10       # Optional, this is the timeout for the API
   rate_limit: 10    # Optional, this is the rate limit for the API
+  readheader_timeout: 10 # Optional, this is the read header timeout for the API
+  write_timeout: 10 # Optional, this is the write timeout for the API
+  read_timeout: 10  # Optional, this is the read timeout for the API
+  ssl_mode: "enable|disable" # Optional, this is the SSL mode for the API
+  cert_file: ""      # Optional, this is the SSL certificate for the API
+  key_file: ""       # Optional, this is the SSL key for the API
+  enable_console: true  # Optional, this (if set to true) will enable the extra end points for adding and removing sources etc.

 selenium:
   - type: chrome    # Required, this is the type of the Selenium container